 Frequently Asked Questions

-Check the FAQs here first and have success with your exam.
+Check the general FAQs here first and have success with your exam.

 How do I register and pay for an exam?